SquadFM/Squad-Field-Manual/README.md

 - Every additional flag you own more than them, the bleed stacks.
 - So in a 6 flag match if you own all 6 flags and they own 0 the bleed is pretty intense.
 Matches end in only a few minutes.
 - Just keep in mind that a ticket loss every 15 seconds means the equivalent of losing a 9-person squad every 2 minutes 15 seconds.
 That's a squad spawning in and getting killed right away.
 If you only had 1 flag over them, it's 1 ticket every 30 seconds which is like a whole squad being wiped every 5 minutes.
 If you visualize ticket losses like that, you can understand why holding flags is so important.
 In addition to the bleed, capturing a point from the enemy gives you instantly 50 tickets and the enemy loses 20 tickets.
-- RAAS - Even though the next objectives seem to show up randomly, there is a site that can help to predict the next possible objective: https://squadlanes.com
+- RAAS - Even though the next objective seems to show up randomly, [Squadlanes.com](https://squadlanes.com) can help to predict the next possible objective(s).

 [Back to top](#content)